 - Any previous collections actions and your overall collection history

-- Amount that you have paid toward the debt to date
+- Amount that you have paid toward the liability to date

-- Whether the debt is dischargeable in bankruptcy, and past or current bankruptcies
+- Whether the liability is dischargeable in bankruptcy, and past or current bankruptcies

 - Whether it is your first offer of compromise or a reconsideration of a previous offer